Arijit27/TO-DO-MERN/README.md

 # TO - DO AUGMENTIX - MERN
 Project url : https://todoinweb.netlify.app

-I add an .env file in the server folder.
+I add an example of .env file in the server folder.
 Give your own MongoDB url and jwt secret key , start the project from client side via npm start .

 # Project features